decanus/research/messaging/linkedin-log.md

 Logs act as a buffer making data production asynchronous from data consumption.

-The author uses log because they more specific about semantics, they are a messaging system with durability guarantees and strong ordering semantic, unlike more generic messaging systems or pub sub.
+The author uses log because they are more specific about semantics, they are a messaging system with durability guarantees and strong ordering semantics, unlike more generic messaging systems or pub sub.
 In distributed systems this is often also called an [atomic broadcast](https://en.wikipedia.org/wiki/Atomic_broadcast).

 Post pretty much ends with an explanation of kafka.